top of page

 What is Alcohol Addiction & Abuse?

-Defining and Understanding AUD
+Defining & Undestanding AUD

 The term "alcoholism" is no longer in use, per the Diagnostic and Statistical Manual of Mental Disorders-5th edition (DSM).
-The new diagnosis for individuals with an alcohol use disorder has been established: it's called 'alcohol Use Disorder'.
+The new diagnosis for individuals with an alcohol use disorder has been established: it's called 'Alcohol Use Disorder'.
 To be diagnosed this way one must meet specific criteria set forth by DSM-5 - which includes symptoms such as excessive drinking or engagement in risky behaviors while intoxicated.

 When a mental health professional assesses someone for alcohol use, they must find that he or she meets at least two of the 11 criteria during any 12-month period.
 These grades will determine how severe your disorder is -- the more markers you've got in one category means higher level diagnosis!

-WebMD 11 criteria in the DSM-5
+WebMD 11 Criteria in the DSM-5

 1. Feeling powerless to control alcohol use